jvanheld/IBIS_2024/README.md

 The selection of motifs to be submitted for the IBIS challenge relied on multiple criteria

 - detected by several motif discovery algorithms.
 For CHS and GHTS datasets, we priorize motifs showing both over-representation and positional bias (`oligo-analysis`and `position-analysis`).
 The other approaches return sequences too short for `position-analysis` to be relevant.
+- peak coverage : percent of the peaks that contain at least one instance (site) of the motif (PSSM)
 - For motifs declared significant by `position-analysis`, visual inspection of the positional distribution of occurrences to check that they are enriched near the peak centers (in principle , the algorihtm can also return centrally empoverished motifs, or any othe rtyep of positional heterogeneity of the occurrences)
 - enriched in the train sequences versus test sequences (`matrix-quality`)
 - we discard poor complexity motifs